Open-Systems-Pharmacology/Dabigatran-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### Absorption <a id="model-parameters-and-assumptions-absorption"></a>

-The model parameters `Specific intestinal permeability` and `Specific organ permeability` were set to calculated for all three compounds in the model.
+For the model parameters `Specific intestinal permeability` and `Specific organ permeability` calculated were used for all three compounds in the model.
 Instead, `Lipophilicity` was optimized to best match clinical data (see Section 2.3.4).
 Parameter optimizations of logP values (iv first, then oral) were informed by clinical dabigatran etexilate, dabigatran and total dabigatran (sum of dabigatran + dabigatran glucuronide) plasma concentration data.
-Parameter optimization of Pgp kcat value was informed by addition of the Rifampicin-Dabigatran Pgp-induction DDI study data.
+Parameter optimization of Pgp kcat value was informed by addition of the Rifampicin-Dabigatran Pgp-induction DDI trial data.

 The dissolution of capsules was implemented via an empirical Weibull function using the Weibull parameters from the original model by [Moj et al. 2019](#main-references).